Generating High Dimensional User-Specific Wireless Channels using Diffusion Models: Visualization and Evaluation

-\textbf{Channel Matrix Generation and Dataset Description.} We follow these steps in our simulation setup: \begin{enumerate} \item \textbf{Randomly locate users}: We randomly place $N_\text{train} + N_\text{aug}$ users within a 100 m radius of the BS in the Berlin urban macro LOS scenario using the QuaDRiGa simulator \cite{quadriga2023}. \item \textbf{Assume initial channels}: We generate an initial set of channels for $N_\text{train}$ UEs.
-The channels are represented as narrowband $4\times32$ matrices with ULA arrays at 28 GHz. \item \textbf{Generate augmented channels}: Using cDDIM and other baseline methods such as ChannelGAN, we interpolate an augmented set of $N_\text{train} + N_\text{aug}$ additional channels. \item \textbf{Evaluate the performance}: We evaluate the effectiveness of our method through both qualitative visualization and quantitative metrics.
-Specifically, we visualize the generated channels in Fig. \ref{figure:comparison_visualization.pdf} and compare peak index match probabilities in Fig. \ref{figure:probabilitycomparison.pdf}. \end{enumerate}
+\begin{enumerate} \item We randomly locate $N_{\text{train}}$ training samples and determine user positions for $N_{\text{aug}}$ augmented samples in the Berlin urban macro LOS scenario using the QuaDRiGa simulator \cite{quadriga2023}. \item We generate an initial set of channels for the $N_{\text{train}}$ training samples and then generate $N_{\text{aug}}$ augmented channels by conditioning on the corresponding user locations. \item For evaluation, we compare the $N_{\text{aug}}$ augmented samples with an equally sized set of reference samples.
+Specifically, we visualize the generated channels in Fig.~\ref{figure:comparison_visualization.pdf} and compare peak index match probabilities in Fig.~\ref{figure:probabilitycomparison.pdf}. \end{enumerate}

-The dataset consists of 90,000 UE samples, which includes 10,000 true measurements and 80,000 synthetic (augmented) samples.
-We use this total dataset of 90,000 for training, with varying initial sets for different downstream tasks to reflect typical data scarcity scenarios.
-The true measurements help establish a lower bound, while the synthetic samples augment the dataset.
-Inference is performed on an independent test set of 10,000 UE samples, with each DDIM inference taking 256 steps.